Harold Beeley: Beginning

 In 1946, Beeley officially joined Her Majesty's Diplomatic Service, which at his age was later than most.
 His first posting was as assistant in the geographical department responsible for Palestine, which led him to advise Foreign Secretary Ernest Bevin.
 Together with Bevin, he negotiated "the Portsmouth Treaty" with Iraq (signed on 15 January 1948), which was accompanied by a British undertaking to withdraw from Palestine in such a fashion as to provide for swift Arab occupation of all its territory.
-According to then-Iraqi foreign minister Muhammad Fadhel al-Jamali,"It was agreed that Iraq would buy for the Iraqi police force 50,000 tommy-guns.
+According to Iraqi Foreign Minister Muhammad Fadhel al-Jamali,"It was agreed that Iraq would buy for the Iraqi police force 50,000 tommy-guns.
 We intended to hand them over to the Palestine army volunteers for self-defence.
 Great Britain was ready to provide the Iraqi army with arms and ammunition as set forth in a list prepared by the Iraqi General Staff.
 The British undertook to withdraw from Palestine gradually, so that Arab forces could enter every area evacuated by the British so that the whole of Palestine should be in Arab hands after the British withdrawal.
 The meeting ended and we were all optimistic about the future of Palestine."

-Beeley spent 1949 to 1950 as the Deputy Head of Mission in Copenhagen, moving on to Baghdad from 1950 to 1953 and Washington, D.C. from 1953 to 1955, where he worked closely with the US State Department.
-Following this he was appointed to his first ambassadorship, as UK ambassador to Saudi Arabia in 1955; yet within months he caught tuberculosis in Jidda, and was forced to return.
+Beeley spent 1949 to 1950 as the Deputy Head of Mission in Copenhagen and moved on to Baghdad from 1950 to 1953 and Washington, DC, from 1953 to 1955, where he worked closely with the US State Department.
+He was then appointed to his first ambassadorship, as UK ambassador to Saudi Arabia in 1955, but within months, he caught tuberculosis in Jidda and was forced to return.

 Suez

 After he recovered, Beeley returned in June 1956 to be the Assistant Under-Secretary for Middle East affairs, where he remained until 1958, living in London's St John's Wood.
-During this time, he was not informed of the secret plans drawn up between Britain, France, and Israel that resulted in the Suez Crisis; this led him sincerely though mistakenly to tell to US officials that there were no plans for a British intervention.
-Beeley not only participated in efforts to end the international crisis, but also chaired the Suez Canal Users' Association in its aftermath.
+During that time, he was not informed of the secret plans drawn up between Britain, France and Israel, which resulted in the Suez Crisis.
+That led him sincerely though mistakenly to tell US officials that there were no plans for a British intervention.
+Beeley not only participated in efforts to end the international crisis but also chaired the Suez Canal Users' Association in its aftermath.

 United Nations

 In 1958, he left his desk job to be Deputy Head of the British Mission to the UN.
-Here Beeley was engaged in efforts to solve the Buraimi dispute as well as the UN's peacekeeping mission in the Congo (Léopoldville), and developed a close relationship with UN Secretary General Dag Hammarskjöld.
+Here Beeley was engaged in efforts to solve the Buraimi dispute and in the UN's peacekeeping mission in the Congo (Léopoldville), He developed a close relationship with UN Secretary General Dag Hammarskjöld.
 He also took part in the 1958 Murphy-Beeley mission, which was launched in response to French bombings over the border into Tunisia during the Algerian War.